c2997108/lastwasm/doc/lastdb.rst

     The default is ``-R01`` (unless ``-q`` is specified, in which case the default is ``-R03``).

+-U LENGTH
+    Maximum repeat unit length for simple repeats.
+Higher values make repeat-finding slower.
+The default is 100 for DNA and 50 for protein, which prevents non-homologous alignments.

+    For DNA, however, if you specify -c (and don't specify AT-rich tantan), the default is 400.
+This avoids hugely redundant alignments of human centromeric repeats.

 -w STEP
     Allow initial matches to start only at every STEP-th position in each of the sequences given to lastdb (positions 0, STEP,